chinmay-d/Deepstream-Auto-Annotation-Tool/readme.md

 </p>

-**NOTE**: This img and xml file are used to make a larger dataset which will be further trained to increase accuracy and reduce time in manual annotating the objects in the dataset.
-Making of this folder which has image and the xml file corresponding to it <b> IS THE MAIN GOAL</b> of this project.
+**NOTE**: This img and xml file are used to make a larger dataset which will be further trained to increase accuracy.
+This will reduce time in manually annotating the objects in the dataset resulting in faster development cycle.
+Making of this auto annoted dataset <b> IS THE MAIN GOAL</b> of this project.

 ## License
 This project is totally free to use, although credit would be appreciated in case of any reuse of the work.